- Decrease font

 The Company’s ownership structure is widely dispersed, with a majority of shares held by Brazilian investors.

-Terra Santa Agro is an agricultural commodities producer focused on the production of soybean, corn, and cotton, and on land appreciation.
+Terra Santa Agro is an agricultural commodities producer focused on the production of soybean, corn, and cotton.
 It operates 7 production units strategically located in Brazilian state, Mato Grosso, and manages a total area of approximately 143.2 thousand hectares.

 The Company also holds equipment and other assets that complement its agricultural operations.
 These include: